demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 ### 3. Google Apps administrator account email
 Enter the email of a Google Apps administrator account in the `user@company.com` format.

-### 4. Rollout to limited audience
+### 4. Rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other search surfaces before expanding the rollout to a broader audience.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we set defaults based on what works best with data in Google Drive.
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with data in Google Drive.
 The default values settings are as follows.

-**Page** | **Settings** | **Default Values**
+**Page** | **Settings** | **Default values**
 --- | ---- | ---
-Users | Access Permissions | All files that are accessible to anyone in Google Drive are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+Users | Access Permissions | All files that are accessible to anyone in Google Drive are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Microsoft 365 Copilot.
 Content | Index Content | All published posts and pages are selected by default.
 Content | Manage Properties | To check default properties and their schema, [click here](#content).
 Sync | Incremental Crawl | Frequency: Every 15 mins